Authentication

 Before you begin, make sure you have:

-- The Anytype desktop app installed (v0.46.7 or later) and running with a logged-in account.
+- The latest Anytype desktop app installed and running with a logged-in account.

 - Basic knowledge of JSON and HTTP methods.